Hanin Elias: Atari Teenage Riot

-After a brief, unhappy spell with the Phonogram record company, ATR set up their own label, Digital Hardcore Recordings, which became known for its distinctive sound – a hybrid of punk, techno, and heavy metal, also known as Digital Hardcore.
+After a brief, unhappy spell with the Phonogram record company, ATR set up their own label, Digital Hardcore Recordings, which became known for its distinctive sound – a hybrid of punk, techno, and heavy metal, also known as digital hardcore.

 Fatal record company

-After the members of ATR split, Elias' DHR spin-off company, 'Fatal', went independent, establishing itself in Berlin instead of London.
-Elias has since released several albums, and her Fatal label has boasted such artists as The Vanishing, Phallus Über Alles, Kunst and Tara Delong.
+After the members of ATR split, Elias' DHR spin-off company, Fatal, went independent, establishing itself in Berlin instead of London.
+Elias has since released several albums, and her label Fatal has boasted such artists as The Vanishing, Phallus Über Alles, Kunst and Tara Delong.
 Elias has also performed duets and remixes with such artists as Le Tigre, Thurston Moore, J Mascis, Alexander Hacke, Merzbow, and Alec Empire.
 In 2005, Elias began working with the industrial project Pigface, joining them on their US tour.

 In 2006, it was announced that Fatal Recordings was to close.
 Elias announced on her MySpace blog that she would be taking an indefinite hiatus from the music industry and relocating to French Polynesia with her family.
 In 2010, Hanin moved back to Berlin/Germany in order to prepare a new album for 2011.